cdl-geneseo/geneseo-dictionary/L/Laxitudes.md

 # Laxitudes

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Laxitudes

 Created by  Unknown User (krk5), last modified by  Unknown User (mp31) on Apr 12, 2019

 n.
 Members of the women's lacrosse team, said to be of dubious sexual morals.Source: Dictionary of Geneseo English, Fall 2006, KalluschSpecific to Geneseo.As of 2010, 20% of those surveyed know the word.
 The word appears to have limited usage.(Fishkin, G-M, 2010)As of 2012, 13% of students surveyed knew this word and 0% believed it to be of local origin.(Eichas, G-M, 2012) As of 2019, 8% of students surveyed said they knew this word, but none provided the original definition.
 The term is used more to describe a relaxed attitude generally.
 Under 1% believed it originated in Geneseo, most likely because there is no longer a connection with the women's lacrosse team here.
 (Pigliacelli, 2019)